 Warwick Venice Centre

-Our beautiful new home in the heart of historic Venice will benefit thousands of students, researchers and partners from all over the world.
+Our beautiful home in the heart of historic Venice benefits thousands of students, researchers, teachers, staff, and international partners from all over the world.

 Our history in Venice

-Dating back to the 17th century, the baroque-style building will provide a once in a lifetime opportunity for students to immerse themselves in the history, art and culture of this amazing city.
+Dating back to the seventeenth century, with a facade by Baldassare Longhena, our centre provides unique opportunities for students to immerse themselves in the history, art, culture, and myriad complexities of this amazing city.

-Our famous ‘Venice’ term allows history and history of art students to study the Renaissance in situ – to see the Renaissance come alive in the buildings and artworks of Venice, led by world class teachers and experts.
+The ‘Venice’ term allows history and history of art students to study the Italian Renaissance in situ – seeing early modern culture come alive in the buildings and artworks of Venice, led by world-class teachers and experts.
+Along with history's offering, other departments, such as WBS, Classics, Liberal Arts, and History also offer short courses for their students at the centre, allowing them to learn about luxury leadership, sustainability, resistance, history of medicine, history of music, organised crime, and much more.

-The unique programme has been a hugely important experience for many generations of Warwick students and underlines our deep commitment to the arts and international collaborations.
+These unique programmes have been a pivotal experience for many generations of Warwick students and underline our deep commitment to the arts, to interdisciplinarity, and to international collaborations.

-We already work closely with Ca’ Foscari (University of Venice), one of the EUTOPIA partners, and our base will help us further strengthen our education and research work with them.
+We already work closely with Ca’ Foscari University, one of the EUTOPIA partners, and we hope that our centre will help us to further strengthen our education and research work with them.

 Visa Advice